MaastrichtU-IDS/translator-openpredict/docs/contribute/README.md

-Documentation to run the **Translator OpenPredict API 🔮🐍**  in development, and contribute to the project.
+Documentation to run the **Translator OpenPredict API**  in development, and contribute to the project.

 # Instructions for development 📝

-Contributions, critics and pull requests are welcomed from anybody 🌍!
+Contributions, critics and pull requests are welcomed from anybody!
 Follow those instructions if you want to make changes to the **OpenPredict** source code:

 ### Clone